Using Chinese Medicine to assist with promoting breast milk

 This particular pattern is most effectively treated with a combination of herbal medicine and diet therapy.
 The aim of Chinese medicine in this case is to nourish and regenerate the mother’s blood and body fluids.
 The famous TCM gynaecologist Fu Qing-Zhu (1607-1684AD) claimed that with the correct treatment women experiencing this pattern will have their breast milk gushing like a spring in no time .

-We hope that the information in this article will give breastfeeding women an alternative and informed perspective how to how best to confidently, sensibly and safely access and use Chinese Medicine for the benefit of themselves and their baby.
+We hope that the information in this article will give breastfeeding women an alternative and informed perspective how to confidently, sensibly and safely access and use Chinese Medicine for the benefit of themselves and their baby.